Damansara–Shah Alam Elevated Expressway: Route background

-The zeroth kilometer is located at the Puncak Perdana U10 Shah Alam intersection.
+The zeroth kilometre is located at the Puncak Perdana U10 Shah Alam interchange.
 It acts a link for Puncak Perdana, Alam Suria, Denai Alam, Kampung Melayu Subang, Jalan Sungai Buloh, RRIM, Kota Damansara, Damansara Perdana and Mutiara Damansara.
 The expressway ends at the Penchala interchange, linking it to the Damansara–Puchong and Sprint Expressways.

 Interchanges include Puncak Perdana, Alam Suria, Denai Alam, Kampung Melayu Subang, Galaksi, Subang 2, LTSAAS, RRIM, Surian, Kenanga, Mutiara Damansara and Penchala.

 DASH Highway at Mutiara Damansara section going into a full-enclosure noise barrier tunnel.

 History

 The increasing development along the links of Shah Alam and Jalan Batu Arang (Persiaran Mokhtar Dahari) facilitated the need of increasing road capacity.
 So, Prolintas proposed that the expressway to be built to meet these requirements.
 It would not only serve as an alternative route for Persiaran Surian in Kota Damansara and to the Subang Airport, but also act as a link between east and west of Klang Valley, thus crossing over the New Klang Valley Expressway, and linking existing expressways such as the Guthrie Corridor Expressway, LDP and SPRINT.
 In addition, the expressway will solve congestion to the existing routes caused by the development at the Rubber Research Institute of Malaysia's land in the area.

 PROLINTAS held the expressway's opening ceremony at Denai Alam toll plaza on 13 October 2022, and the expressway was opened to traffic on 14 October 2022, at 12:01 AM (MST).
 The toll were free of charge from the officially opened date until 30 November 2022 The project was allocated RM4.2 billion in the Budget 2015.